jotego/jtpopeye/README.txt

 Project is hosted in http://www.github.com/jotego/jtpopeye
 License: GPL3, you are obligued to publish your code if you use mine

-Special thanks to Scralings and Alexey Melnikov
+Special thanks to Scralings, Alexey Melnikov, Bruno Silva and Rysha

 Patreon supporters for Popeye core
 ==================================